 CNN has reached out to the attorney for Thomas but did not immediately hear back.

-According to the initial indictment, the two signed false certifications saying they had performed their duties.
+To mask the fact that they had allegedly neglected to complete the checks, the two signed false certifications saying they had performed their duties, according to the indictment.

 The night Epstein died, no officer completed any count or round in the unit between 10:30 p.m. and 6:30 a.m., at which time Noel and Thomas discovered Epstein’s body, the indictment said.